 kneat.com, inc. (the "Company" or "kneat.com" or "Kneat"), was incorporated on December 12, 2013 under the laws of the Canada Business Corporations Act.
 On June 27, 2016, the Company completed a transaction with Kneat Solutions Limited whereby kneat.com acquired 100% of the issued and outstanding ordinary shares of Kneat Solutions Limited by way of a scheme of arrangement in Ireland (the "Transaction").
-The Company commenced trading on the TSX Venture Exchange as kneat.com on July 5, 2016 under the symbol KSI. kneat.com's head office is located at Unit 7, Castletroy Business Park, Castletroy, Limerick, Ireland.
+The Company commenced trading on the TSX Venture Exchange (TSXV) as kneat.com on July 5, 2016 under the symbol KSI..
+The Company graduated to, and began trading on, the main Toronto Stock Exchange (TSX) on November 15, 2021. kneat.com's head office is located at Unit 7, Castletroy Business Park, Castletroy, Limerick, Ireland.
 The registered office of kneat.com is located at Suite 2001, 1969 Upper Water Street, Halifax, Nova Scotia, Canada, B3J 3R7.